MSc History of Science, Technology and Medicine / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Learn at the research centre that pioneered the integrated historical study of science, technology and medicine.
+- Study at the UK's leading centre for the integrated historical study of science, technology and medicine.

-- Open up flexible career options, from PhD preparation to jobs in science writing and public engagement.
+- Open up flexible career options, from PhD preparation to jobs in science writing, public engagement, museums and heritage.

 The Centre for the History of Science, Technology and Medicine usually offers open day events in November and February or March of each year.
 For details, see the open days page on the CHSTM website.

-At other times of the year, CHSTM staff are happy to meet potential students individually.
-Please contact us for an appointment.
+At other times of the year, CHSTM staff are happy to meet potential students individually or talk via email and phone.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.